 Born in Trois-Rivieres, Quebec, Norman grew up in the small town of Shawinigan, located in the beautiful region of La Mauricie.
-He received his very first piano lessons from his mom, who would play for them every night.
-While studying graphic design at 17 y.o., Norman had the chance to meet British musician Gary Numan on two different occasions in Montreal, and it had a positive impact on him.
-Norman recalls, “Despite his superstar status and his very cold/futuristic persona on stage in those days, Gary was a very shy and extremely kind person.
+He received his very first piano lessons from his mom, who would play for them at night before bed.
+While studying graphic design in Montreal when he was 17, Norman had the chance to meet British musician Gary Numan on two different occasions, and it had a positive impact on him.
+Norman recalls, “Despite all the success and hype about him, and the cold futuristic persona he projected on stage in those days, Gary was a very shy and extremely kind person.
 I remember telling him that making music was what I wanted to do too when I grew up, and he was very supportive, giving me the stimulation to just go for it.
 That opened a lot of doors within me.”

 Norman had the pleasure to work with a lot of great musicians and vocalists through his gigs.
 Some of them happened to be synth wizard Mario Spezza (who was a member of Rational Youth), and stand-up comedian Claudine Mercier.
 It was around this period that dance music producer Tony Green, who had had a lot of success with France Joli's big hit 'Come To Me', offered him a record deal in 1985, with distribution by RCA (who eventually became BMG in 1987).
 A decision to give his songs a more commercial and danceable sound was then made.
 'Be My Human Tonight' was the result of this new direction.